dk14/wolfram-mega/docs/oracles.md

 Separation of responsibilities:

 - Mega encourages pull-based approach for privacy
 - oracle should NOT KNOW anything about contracts on blockchain relying on its data.
 Only `fact-req` is known to oracle.
-This is strongly recommended in order to prevent market manipulation by oracles themselves.
+This is strongly recommended in order to prevent market naive manipulation by oracles themselves.
 - moreover, in Mega, oracle does not have to know about blockchain existence either.
 Mega DOES NOT require oracles to maintain blockchain wallets (full nodes etc).
 - only lightweight Mega-node (mempool connected to p2p) with `oracle-api` activated is required from Oracle.